The risks and rewards of being an independent board director

 Liabilities of being an Independent Board Director

-Liability and risk can be mitigated by Independent Directors if they perform due diligence before accepting a board role and during their tenure.
+Independent Directors can mitigate liability and risk by conducting due diligence before accepting a board role and throughout their tenure.
 To do so, you need to identify the possible risks associated with the role.

 The risks associated with being an independent board director

 Financial Risks – In most countries, board directors are liable.
-They may be forced to pay fines or compensation from their pockets if they are not covered by director liability or similar insurance.
+They may be forced to pay fines or compensation out of their own pockets if they are not covered by director liability or similar insurance.
 Whilst financial liability cases against independent board directors are rare, they can occur with devastating personal consequences.

 Legal Risks – Independent Board Directors who breach their fiduciary duties or act negligently when carrying out their board and governance responsibilities can face legal ramifications, including lawsuits and potential personal liability.

 Reputational Risks – All board members are expected to act with integrity and in the organization’s and stakeholders’ best interests at all times.
 Any wrongdoing or negligence by an individual director or the board can damage an individual’s reputation and credibility.
-This may make securing future board roles or advancing their executive careers difficult.
+This may make it difficult to secure future board roles or advance their executive careers.

-Poor Financial Compensation – Many board roles are not remunerated or only cover expenses incurred.
-For those that are, when you break down the remuneration to an hourly rate, it is unlikely to come close to matching your executive remuneration rate.
+Poor Financial Compensation – Many board roles are not remunerated or are only reimbursed for expenses.
+For those who are, when you break down their remuneration to an hourly rate, it is unlikely to come anywhere near their executive remuneration rate.

-Limited Control – Being a board member involves shared decision-making and not having sole control over decisions and outcomes.
-In this situation, your effectiveness is partially influenced by the competence of other board members and the Chair.
+Limited Control – Being a board member involves shared decision-making.
+Not having sole control over decisions and outcomes can be a risk, as your effectiveness is partially influenced by the competence of other board members and the Chair.

 Time Commitment – Taking on an independent board seat means taking time away from your executive role, family, and activities.
 Most people underestimate the time required to prepare and attend board meetings.
-Then there are the extra emails, research, phone calls and emergencies you need to find time for.
+Then there are the extra emails, research, phone calls, and emergencies you need to fit in.

 Strategic management experience – As a former recruiter, one of the questions I would ask aspiring CEOs and Board Directors was to provide evidence of their strategic experience.
 The takeaway here is “evidence.”
 Many executives struggle with this task due to their lack of strategic experience.
 However, individuals who serve on boards can fully answer this question.
 They can effectively express their strategic ability and experience working in senior positions.
-Individuals without prior board experience may find it challenging to demonstrate their strategic abilities, even if they possess them, and may face adversity compared with those who can.
+Individuals without prior board experience often find this question challenging, even if they possess significant strategic expertise.

-The opportunity to give back – It is common for individuals to express their desire to join boards or committees as a way for them to contribute positively to their communities, causes, or industries.
-While it may seem clichéd to some, it is often the underlying reason for many individuals.
-This can bring various benefits, such as enhancing one’s overall well-being.
+The opportunity to give back – It is common for individuals to express a desire to serve on boards or committees to contribute positively to their communities, causes, or industries.
+While it may seem clichéd to some, it is the underlying reason for many individuals.
+Many find personal fulfilment from their involvement in strategic decisions that lead to positive outcomes for their organizations and stakeholders.
+This is not surprising since many studies have found that the brain reward center responds to the act of giving or giving back by increasing serotonin, dopamine, and oxytocin.
+This helper’s high can reduce stress, blood pressure, and even depression.

-Financial Reward – There is the opportunity to receive financial compensation for serving on boards or committees.
-This additional income source is essential for many individuals providing financial assistance during uncertain times or retirement.
-It is important to recognize that even unpaid/voluntary board roles can have a financial benefit.
-I have never received direct payment for my board work, but I have always received some form of financial benefit through the relationships and experience I have gained.
+Financial reward – There is the opportunity to receive financial compensation for serving on boards or committees.
+This additional income source is essential for many individuals, providing financial assistance during uncertain times or retirement.
+It is necessary to recognize that even unpaid/voluntary board roles can provide financial benefits.
+While I have never been directly compensated for my board work, I have always benefited financially through the relationships and experiences I’ve cultivated.

 Professional transition – Many individuals pursue board roles as a contingency plan or to prepare for their post-executive years.
-Having experienced the GFC in the UK as a recruiter, I can confidently say that my board experience played a crucial role in ensuring I remained employed throughout that period.
-Even more significant, my salary and professional experience both increased.
+Having experienced the GFC in the UK as a recruiter, I can confidently say that my board experience played a crucial role in helping me remain employed throughout that period.
+Notably, both my salary and professional experience grew, whilst others around me were going backwards fast.

 Individuals planning for retirement view board appointments as a way to maintain connections and relevance while utilizing their valuable experience in paid and unpaid board and committee roles.

-Personal brand and gravitas – According to estimates, approximately 5% of the population has a board appointment, which is considered to have a prestigious status.
-While I don’t necessarily recommend solely seeking a board appointment for that reason, it can potentially improve your professional and social standing.
-Having the title of board director can provide opportunities and advantages.
+Personal brand and gravitas – According to estimates, only around 5% of the population holds a board appointment; therefore, it is considered a prestigious role.
+While I don’t recommend seeking a board appointment solely for that reason, having the right one can improve your professional and social standing.
+Just holding the title of board director can provide opportunities and advantages.
 It provides access to individuals you may typically not have the chance to engage with.
 This, in turn, enhances your professional and personal brand.

 Mitigating risk so you can reap the rewards

-In addition to understanding the board position being presented, it is advisable to gather extensive information about the organization.
-The main purpose of conducting due diligence is to guarantee that you are joining an organization that operates with integrity by following legal and regulatory requirements, adhering to strong corporate governance policies, and promptly addressing any identified deficiencies.
+Along with recognizing the opportunities that come with a board position, it is wise to thoroughly research the organization you are thinking of joining.
+The main purpose of conducting due diligence is to ensure you join an organization that operates with integrity, adheres to legal and regulatory requirements, follows strong corporate governance policies, and promptly addresses any identified deficiencies.

-Much of the information you need will be publicly available, while some you may need to request from the organization or from meetings with existing board members and senior management.
+Most of the information you need will be publicly available, while some may require requesting from the organization or meeting with existing board members and senior management.

 The information you should seek and review includes: